 It’s a fairly nurturing position, but symbolically the person whose head is facing up shows self-assuredness in taking care of the other person.
-The one who has their head on their partner is the one asking to be taken care of but is still independent enough to do their own thing.”
+The one who has their head on their partner’s chest is the one asking to be taken care of but is still independent enough to do their own thing.

 Unfortunately, if one partner is taking up a ton of space in bed, it isn’t the best sign for your relationship.
 Commonly referred to as the space hog or “starfish” sleeping position, this is when one person spreads out wide, while the other person has to mold around them.

-“Often, this indicates a selfish partner who puts their needs over the relationship’s,” says Wood.
-“This person either wants to have more power and control or does have more power and control.”
+This often indicates a selfish partner who puts their needs over the relationship.
+This person either wants to have more power and control or already has it.

 If the partner taking up space chooses to sleep higher up than the other, it could also indicate more confidence and a desire for a submissive significant other.